 Our ADSs will be prohibited from trading in the United States under the Holding Foreign Companies Accountable Act, or the HFCAA, in 2024 if the PCAOB is unable to inspect or fully investigate auditors located in China, or in 2023 if proposed changes to the law are enacted.
 The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.
-In May 2022, in connection with its implementation of the HFCAA, the SEC conclusively named the company as a "Commission-Identified Issuer" following the filing of the company's 2021 Form 20-F with the SEC on April 14, 2022.

 The Holding Foreign Companies Accountable Act, or the HFCAA, was signed into law on December 18, 2020.
 The HFCAA states if the SEC determines that we have filed audit reports issued by a registered public accounting firm that has not been subject to inspection for the PCAOB for three consecutive years beginning in 2021, the SEC shall prohibit our shares or ADSs from being traded on a national securities exchange or in the over-the-counter trading market in the United States.
 On December 2, 2021, the SEC adopted final amendments implementing the disclosure and submission requirements of the HFCAA, pursuant to which the SEC will identify an issuer as a "Commission Identified Issuer" if the issuer has filed an annual report containing an audit report issued by a registered public accounting firm that the PCAOB has determined it is unable to inspect or investigate completely, and will then impose a trading prohibition on an issuer after it is identified as a Commission-Identified Issuer for three consecutive years.
 On December 16, 2021, the PCAOB issued a report to notify the SEC of its determination that the PCAOB is unable to inspect or investigate completely registered public accounting firms headquartered in mainland China and Hong Kong.
 The PCAOB identified our auditor as one of the registered public accounting firms that the PCAOB is unable to inspect or investigate completely.
-In May 2022, in connection with its implementation of the HFCAA, the SEC conclusively named the company as a "Commission-Identified Issuer" following the filing of the company's 2021 Form 20-F with the SEC on April 14, 2022.
+On April 21, 2022, in connection with its implementation of the HFCAA, the SEC provisionally named the company as a "Commission-Identified Issuer" following the filing of the company's 2021 Form 20-F with the SEC on April 14, 2022.